Dangocan/Acai/README.md

 ## How it works:

-You can order an Açai with flavor, size and accompaniments options
+Select flavor, size and accompaniments options.